 In Figure \ref{fig:Fig3}, we summarize the performance of profile matching for constructing matched sets whose covariate distributions resemble those of the Appalachian target population.
-Figure \ref{fig:Fig3} plots the TASMDs for each covariate before and after profile matching, for each exposure group.
+Figure \ref{fig:Fig3} plots the target absolute standardized mean differences for each covariate before and after profile matching, for each exposure group.
 The vertical line has a value equal to 0.1.
 Overall, Figure \ref{fig:Fig3} shows that even groups that are relatively imbalanced relative to the target population can be well-balanced using profile matching.

-For the vulnerable patient profile, defined as a rural White male between 26 and 34 years old with a high school education whose past year psychological distress score indicates severe impairment, profile matching achieves good balance for each exposure group for all the measured covariates, with TASMDs all well below 0.1 (see Figure \ref{fig:Fig4}).
+For the vulnerable patient profile, defined as a rural White male between 26 and 34 years old with a high school education whose past year psychological distress score indicates severe impairment, profile matching achieves good balance for each exposure group for all the measured covariates, with target absolute standardized mean differences all well below 0.1 (see eAppendix).